craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ## Preternatural Diseases
 ### Curse of the Black Blood
-The Curse of the Black Blood is a fiendish pathogen that degenerates much of the "higher-level" cognitive function in it's hosts, eventually reducing them into slavering
+The Curse of the Black Blood is a fiendish pathogen that degenerates much of the "higher-level" cognitive function in it's hosts, eventually reducing them into dangerous, sociopathic, "Murder-Hobos" that are easily influenced and manipulated.
+The Black Blood Curse is spread by fiendish interactions, worship, or exposure to infected people or their secretions.
+After failing a DC 14 Wis Save upon exposure, initial symptoms occur immediately.

+A creature experiencing the initial symptoms of the Black Blood Curse will largely appear and act normally, excepting a slight drift of personality into some degree of sadism or narcissism.
+When a creature experiencing initial symptoms takes a Long Rest, they make a DC 14 Wis Save.
+If they fail, their symptoms progress to Stage One.

+#### Stage One
+At Stage One, ((compulsion to kill humanoid))

+#### Stage Two
+At Stage Two, ((compulsion to consume humanoid))

+#### Stage Three
+At Stage Three, ((complete loss of personality))

 ### Curse of the Witch of Ardor (Vampirism/Arstovichism)
 ### Curse of the Beast* (Therianthropy)